paul-hammant/tbd/content/_index.md

-- Depending on the team size, and the rate of commits, [short-lived feature branches](/short-lived-feature-branches/) are used for code-review and build checking (CI) to happen before commits land in the trunk for other developers to depend on.
+- Depending on the team size, and the rate of commits, [short-lived feature branches](/short-lived-feature-branches/) are used for code-review and build checking (CI), but not artifact creation, to happen before commits land in the trunk for other developers to depend on.
   Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions before their code is integrated into the trunk.
 Very small teams may [commit direct to the trunk](/committing-straight-to-the-trunk/).